Section 15.1 What is an Arizona Statutory Agent?

 Section 15.7 How to Review the ACC’s Records About the Company

-Make sure the Entity Status in the top right says Active, which means the LLC is in good standing.
-If the Entity Status is not Active something is seriously wrong and you need to correct it immediately to prevent the ACC from dissolving the LLC.
+In the upper right make sure the Entity Status is Active.
+If your LLC’s status is not Active something is seriously wrong and you need to correct it immediately to prevent the ACC from dissolving the LLC.